How To See Dust Mites - With Naked Eye / Phone and Microscope

 How to See Dust Mites With a Microscope

-Dust mites are incredibly small, measuring just 0.2 to 0.3 millimeters.
+Zoom Is Required: Dust mites are incredibly small, measuring just 0.2 to 0.3 millimetres.
 To see them clearly, you’ll need a microscope with at least 10x magnification.

 1. Collect a Dust Sample